Carlsson (car company): Carlsson C25

-Carlsson C38

-The Carlsson C38 was produced in 1998 in very limited numbers as it was incredibly expensive when new.
-Based on the 208 CLK320 with the Carlsson CM38 upgraded engine (hand built 3.8V6), strengthened chassis, braking system, exhaust, suspension, 18 inch three piece alloy wheels 9.5 (front) 11.5(rear), wide body and speedometer cluster.
-The C38 is seldom seen for sale and very sought after by collectors.

 Carlsson Coachbuilding

-In 2007, Carlsson began a coachbuilding program with fashionhouse Etienne Aigner.
+In 2007, Carlsson began a coachbuilding program with fashion house Etienne Aigner.
 The first example of their work together was a coachbuilt Mercedes CL65, titled the Carlsson Aigner CK65 RS "Eau Rouge."
 The "Eau Rouge" refers to the famous turn at the Belgian race track Spa Francorchamps.
 Producing 700 hp from Carlsson's engineers the car has a two-tone paint scheme and features a hand crafted wine-colored interior from Etienne Aigner.